Bicycles and In-Line Skates/Skateboards

-- Make excessive purchases (such as gifts, scavenger hunt items, and clothing)
+- Make excessive purchases (such as gifts, food, and clothing)

 - Keep silent or refrain from visiting non-group members

-Punishment: Gustavus Adolphus College takes violations against the college hazing policy very seriously.
+Gustavus Adolphus College takes violations against the college hazing policy very seriously.
 Individuals, groups, and organizations are held accountable for acts of hazing.
 Furthermore, the College will treat the hazing action of even one member of a group as constituting hazing by the group.
 Those found responsible for hazing may be subject to severe sanctions including suspension or expulsion of the individual, group, or organization from the College.

-Reporting: Campus community members are expected to report any practice or action believed to constitute hazing immediately.
-Reports may be made 24 hours a day to the Dean of Students ( 507-933-7526), Campus Safety (507-933-8888).
+Campus community members are expected to report any practice or action believed to constitute hazing immediately.
+Reports may be made 24 hours a day to the Dean of Students (507-933-7526) or Campus Safety (507-933-8888).
 In addition, online reporting capabilities are available at www.gustavus.edu/safety/silentwitness/.
-The college will not tolerate harassment of individuals who have reported hazing incidents and will investigate any allegations of hazing that are reported.
+The college will not tolerate harassment of or retaliation towards individuals who have reported hazing incidents and will investigate any allegations of hazing that are reported.

 Gustavus Adolphus College endeavors to provide a safe and orderly environment, insofar as possible, in which all students are able to pursue their academic and social development.
 In so doing, it reserves the right to require an involuntary leave/withdrawal of any student whose behavior is incompatible with minimal standards of academic performance, social adjustment, or safety.
 Students for whom this policy applies include:

-- Students who are deemed to be a danger to themselves or others.
-Danger to self or to others is here defined as any danger of suicide, self-mutilation, accident, or assault substantially above the norm for college students that necessitates extraordinary measures to monitor, supervise, treat, protect, or restrain the student to ensure his or her safety and/or the safety of those around him or her.
+- Students who are deemed to be a danger to others.
+Danger to others is here defined as any danger of assault substantially above the norm for college students that necessitates extraordinary measures to monitor, supervise, treat, protect, or restrain the student to ensure his or her safety and/or the safety of those around him or her.